DefenderOfBasic/notebook/source/content/_/books/Who Are We Now.md

 **Meta-disclaimer: don't trust disclaimers by advertisers**

-"I am promoting this because it helps make the world a better place!" he says.
+"I am promoting this because it helps make the world a better place!" he says

 -----